How To Make 5 Gallons Of Muscadine Wine

 During the fermentation process, you’ll notice that the mixture starts to bubble and release carbon dioxide.
 This is a sign that the yeast is actively converting the sugars in the grapes into alcohol.
 It’s important to stir the mixture daily to ensure that the grape skins remain in contact with the liquid, extracting more flavor and color.

-See also How Do You Make White Wine Sauce
+See also How To Make Wine Vinegar

 Racking and Aging